kljr/SpringboardVM/README.md

 You could install Drush globally with Composer (`composer require global drush/drush`), but that is likely to lead to conflicts if you have other global projects with conflicting dependencies.

-Instead use [cgr](https://github.com/consolidation/cgr) to manage all your global packages, or take the steps below:
+Instead use [cgr](https://github.com/consolidation/cgr) to manage all your global packages (requires that composer be renamed from "composer.phar" to "composer" and installed globally, preferably as /usr/local/bin/composer).

+Or take the steps below to manually install drush globally:

     php -r "readfile('https://s3.amazonaws.com/files.drush.org/drush.phar');" > drush
     php drush core-status